lichanghao/lichanghao.github.io/_posts/2022-11-23-notes-on-scientific-writing.md

 tags:              Scientific Writing
 ---

+This post contains some cherry-picked information for writing scientific papers.

 Recently I has been crazily writing papers for previously stacked unpublished works, and today just got one paper rejected by the editor of *Nature Communications*.
 When I am reading the highly-cited paper on prestigous journals such as *Nature*, *Science*, *PNAS*, I am always impressed by their efforts and skills shown in writing and figures.
 Their wording is so clear and fine-tuned, and their figures are so rich and well-designed.
 I always try to imitate their styles but can not really approach their quality.
 However, I still observed some good characteristics shared by those impressive papers.

 ## Updates on 12/14/2022